 Imagine what this means for the homeowners.
 You face the choice of holding on to a house that may or may not ever reach a value which would match or exceed the mortgage.
 For many families, this just is not an option.
 The other prospects are not any better, though.
 Accepting foreclosure or a short sale can be as damaging to a consumer’s credit rating as a bankruptcy.
 The long term effects of having poor credit can be devastating, particularly so for families barely hanging on financially and experiencing long-term decreases in household income.

 It’s no surprise then that homeowners who owe more on their homes than the houses are worth should be cheering the current situation facing the housing market.
 That situation, of course, is the housing shortage that is being realized nationwide, worse in some regions than others.
 In a blog post on Trulia’s website just days ago, the online publisher of real estate industry information broke down factors that are contributing to the shortage of homes and particularly the shortage of affordable ones.
 According to that Trulia article, 95 of the 100 largest U.S. metropolitan areas have seen dramatic drops in the number of new starter homes being built.
-If you compare these metro areas with various measures of employment opportunities, you begin to see that what’s driving the economic recovery in some regions may also be driving a split between housing that is affordable for the most fortunate among us and that which is affordable for the average worker or working family.
+If you compare these metro areas with various measures of employment opportunities, you begin to see that what’s driving the economic recovery in some regions may also be driving a split between housing that is affordable for the most fortunate among us and that which is affordable for the average worker or for the working family.